 “You can go to another nutritionist and they will have a very different point of view.
 But I’ve become very, very clear on how punitive, restrictive and anxiety-inducing it is to constantly track because it pulls the joy out of eating and running.”

-At the moment the question on everyone’s lips is “any plans for the summer?”
-While we might not be planning a foreign holiday, the relaxing of restrictions and longer days mean that we’re all very excited to make some plans.
+At the moment the question on everyone’s lips is “any plans for the weekend?”
+While we might not be planning a foreign holiday, we’re all very excited to make some plans.
 But if you are working on a marathon training schedule, it can be really time-consuming.

 “If you’re working full time, and training for these big events, a lot of your week is going to be taken up with working and training.
 You’re not allowing yourself to thrive as you possibly could if you’re not prepared.